pen-lang/pen/README.md

 ### [System injection](https://pen-lang.org/advanced-features/system-injection.html)

-- System functions are always injected through entry points of applications.
+- System functions are always injected through main functions.
 - That isolates and protects application logic from implementation details for both maintainability and portability.
 - Developers can define their own system functions and build applications on top of them.